jgiuffrida/dnd/stranger.md

     - Glowing orb
     - Death and decay in the room, seems to be coming from the next room over
     - Malkin gives me the pair sending stone
-    - Toilyn doesn't think it's a trap (circle)
+    - Toilynn doesn't think it's a trap (circle)
       - Probably communicating or summoning
     - I look at the journal
       - it's Carl's journal